statistikat/surveysd/README.md

 <!--[![CRAN](http://www.r-pkg.org/badges/version/surveysd)](https://CRAN.R-project.org/package=surveysd)-->
 <!--[![Downloads](http://cranlogs.r-pkg.org/badges/surveysd)](https://CRAN.R-project.org/package=surveysd)-->
 <!--[![Mentioned in Awesome Official Statistics ](https://awesome.re/mentioned-badge.svg)](http://www.awesomeofficialstatistics.org)-->
 This is the development place for the R-package `surveysd`.
-This package can be used to estimate the standard deviation of estimates in complex surveys using bootstrap weights.
+The package can be used to estimate the standard deviation of estimates in complex surveys using bootstrap weights.

 Installation
 ------------

-This package can be installed like any other R package on github via `install_github`
+Like any other R package on github, this package can be installed via `install_github`.

 ``` r
 devtools::install_github("statistikat/surveysd")